Port Covington: Y2K

 Baltimore Development Corporation sold a 45-acre plot in 2000 to Starwood Certuzzi of Connecticut, who planned a $50 million box store development intended for a Walmart/Sam's Club, Home Depot, Ruby Tuesdays, Staples and several restaurants.
 A waterfront section was reserved for a casino and a cruise ship terminal.
 However, large signage and an interchange on I-95 were rejected by the city.
 Interstate 95 serves Port Covington through Exits 54 (Hanover Street) and 55 (Key Highway); through this area, McComas Street serves as a frontage road between the two exits and continues east into the Locust Point neighborhood.

 Construction of Walmart and Sam's Club was complete in 2002, but their presence attracted no other businesses.
 Sam's Club closed in 2007 with Walmart following suit in January 2016.
 Other businesses in the area left and things fell apart.

 Three Baltimore developers proposed a major project for Port Covington in 2008 offering hope, but the following year one of them failed, killing the deal.
 The property was foreclosed and auctioned.

 The Sun

-In April 1988, at a cost of $180 million, the The Baltimore Sun newspaper purchased 60 acre of land at Port Covington and built Sun Park.
+In April 1988, at a cost of $180 million, The Baltimore Sun newspaper purchased 60 acre of land at Port Covington and built Sun Park.
 The new building housed a satellite printing and packaging facility, and also was the newspaper's headquarters for its distribution operations.

 On January 30, 2022, The Baltimore Sun newspaper was printed for the last time at its Sun Park facility.
 The Sun's printing operations were moved to a printing facility in Wilmington, Delaware.

 In December 2022, the Sun announced their return to downtown Baltimore, abandoning Sun Park altogether.